Engine Knocking – Pinging – Rattling Noise – Most common causes.

 Excessive Carbon Buildup, In The Combustion Chambers And On The Tops Of The Pistons

 This is usually more of an issue, with older engines.
 This includes vehicles, that are only driven for short trips and never fully warm up.
-Treating the engine, with a dose of top cleaner or a fuel system additive; that also removes carbon from the combustion chamber, can usually clears this up.
+Treating the engine, with a dose of top cleaner or a fuel system additive.
+Especially one that also removes carbon from the combustion chamber, usually clears this up.

 Some repair shops, use a machine to perform an engine carbon cleaning procedure.
 The machine uses, a concentrated detergent to flush out the fuel injection system and combustion chambers.